ciwen3/PNPT/Windows/PasswordBypass.md

-# Windows 7 Circumvent the Password:
+# Windows 7 - Windows 11
+## Circumvent the Password:
 This might work on other versions as well.

 1. Boot from a Linux USB